dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-After thinking about my images and what they mean to me, I realised that although they make sense in remembering what lockdown level 4 was like, I also think they really touch on the importance of self-care and taking time for yourself.
+After looking at my three series images together, I realised that the 1st and 2nd images, the brightness is much lower than the 3rd one.
+This is probably due to the images being taken at different ties in the day.
+A possible solution would be to slightly edit the brightness in the 3rd image.

-Each image shows how you as an individual can spend your time in between our busy lives, whether that be from something such as reading a book, taking care our your plants or watching tv.
-It is important to do these things to help you grow.
+I also noticed that the stripey lines in the 1st image are much more harsh than the 2nd and 3rd.
+I am unsure why that could be and hoping that it is something I can easily resolve as I think it looks really distracting.

-For my final image, I am still not quite happy with how it looks and I feel as if it doesnt really fit in with the other images quite well.
-I have taken a screenshot of all three images together on my github to process this.
-I think a different effect for the orange lines might be needed to fix the issue.
+However, as a full series I think the images look really good together.
+I will however, continue to adjust and play around with the final editing of the images and deal with the orange line issue.
+I think I would also like to add in a custom shape for certain parts of the image.